*Standard Delivery is free for all orders £35 and over More Details, Click and collect free for all orders over £15

 We’re confident that you’ll love our products as much as we do.
 Our Taste Guarantee means that if anything fails to meet your expectations you can return for an exchange or full refund – just remember to enclose the original receipt if you're returning it by post or popping in store.
 That way you're free to try something new, without the risk of disappointment.

 Known by the country’s original colonial name, Ceylon, Sri Lankan tea is one of the world’s most popular single origin varieties.
-However, its success is a surprising those flukes of history.
+However, its success is one of those surprisingly flukes of history.
 Coffee plantations were originally the country’s main economic resource and it wasn’t until the 1860s that the Scottish pioneer James Taylor planted the first tea bush.
 He wasn’t having much luck, but when a sudden blight devastated the coffee plantations the Sri Lankan tea industry took centre stage.
 The tea’s clean, brisk taste proved a real hit at the London tea auctions and the British have never looked back…

 We've chosen the number 67 for our signature Ceylon Orange Pekoe; the first tea garden in Sri Lanka was founded by the Scottish pioneer James Taylor in 1867.